 • I gained an early learning experience about the importance of being true to oneself

 • Together Mom and I received first-hand experience of being a celebrity-lookalike on several occasions.
 For example, our trip to the Polynesian Islands became a week of my repeating and insisting I was not Liza.
 The actual truth didn’t seem to matter.
 The locals felt a need to shower us with an upgraded beach bungalow, free meals, drinks, entertainment, and other gestures of appreciation

 • Mistaken-celebrity status has reminded me of what my friend Omar says: “I would like to be famous — just not paparazzi famous”

 • This entire experience has allowed me to be more gracious in my responses.
-At first when I didn’t really know who Liza Minnelli was, I’d just say.
+At first, when I didn’t really know who Liza Minnelli was, I’d just say.
 “Thank you.”
-When I later looked at her pictures and learned more about her singing, stage and screen career, I was able to go deeper into conversation about their connection to Liza.
+When I later looked at her pictures and learned more about her singing, stage, and screen career, I was able to go deeper into a conversation about their connection to Liza.

 Are you wearing a mask at times, pretending to be someone you are not, putting up appearances only to later feel less fulfilled?
 Or do your interactions with others reveal a genuine desire simply to be you?